magento/knowledge-base/src/how-to/general/check-logs-to-troubleshoot-500-and-503-errors-on-magento.md

 ---
 title: Check logs to troubleshoot 500 and 503 errors on Adobe Commerce
-labels: 500 error,503 error,Magento Commerce Cloud,error,how to,log,site down,site not loading,Pro,Adobe Commerce,cloud infrastructure
+labels: 500 error,503 error,Magento Commerce Cloud,error,how to,log,site down,site not loading,Pro,Adobe Commerce,cloud infrastructure,Starter
 ---

 This article explains how to check the `access.log` and related logs to troubleshoot 503 and 500 errors, which can be caused by traffic or insufficient server resources.
 Viewing the `access.log` and related logs can provide information on what may be causing problems related to Adobe Commerce on cloud infrastructure.